jeremyhahn/ecutools/README.md

 This project includes information needed to create a pass-through device and includes the supporting software needed to perform diagnostics and programming of an ECU.

 ecutools is currently in an early development state and is not usable.
-Join the project and contribute to best open source vehicle
+Join the project and start contributing!

 Successful tests have been conducted on the following architectures: